apache/beam/website/www/site/content/en/documentation/runtime/model.md

 - Inter-stage key parallelism

 Beam pipelines read data from a source (e.g. `KafkaIO`, `BigQueryIO`, `JdbcIO`, or your own source implementation).
-Sources are implemented as Splittable `DoFn`s.
+To implement a Source in Beam one must implement it as a Splittable `DoFn`.
 A Splittable `DoFn` provides the runner with interfaces to facilitate the splitting of work.

 When running key-based operations in Beam (e.g. `GroupByKey`, `Combine`, `Reshuffle.perKey`, and stateful `DoFn`s), Beam runners perform serialization